 The Program/Erase Suspend instruction "75h", allows the system to interrupt a Page Program or a Page/Sector/32K/64K Block Erase operation and then read data from any other sector or block.
 After the program or erase operation has entered the suspended state, the memory array can be read except for the page being programmed or the sector or block being erased.
 And after the erase operation has entered the suspended state, the memory array can be programed except for the page being erased.
 Write status register operation can't be suspended.
-Erase/Program security registers operation can't be suspended.
 The Program/Erase Suspend instruction sequence is shown in Figure 7.4.9.